-In early 2019, when NASA launches a Blue Origin rocket to research muscle atrophy in space, it will do so with equipment designed by an Ohio State engineering team Flores led.
+In late 2019, when NASA launched a Blue Origin rocket to research muscle atrophy in space, it did so with equipment designed by an Ohio State engineering team Flores led.
 And as airports get safer, they will be so through Federal Aviation Administration research Flores conducted at The Ohio State University Airport.

 Flores’ journey to Columbus and beyond has been grounded in a fearlessness inherited from parents who fled war-torn El Salvador in the 1980s.
 In order to pursue his dreams, Flores made his own journey in August 2013 when he left his Los Angeles home for Ohio State’s campus to pursue aerospace engineering.

 “Leaving California was tough,” said Flores, the first member of his family to gain a college degree.
 “I was looking for the support system I needed to succeed.
 Ohio State had that.”